 Policy Graduates Programme

-We provide you with the foundations for success, and the opportunity to fast-track to a permanent policy analyst role advising the Government of the day.
+We provide you with the foundations for success, and the opportunity to fast-track to a permanent policy analyst role at the end of the programme, advising the Government of the day.

-We are looking for people who are critical thinkers, problem solvers, and willing to learn.
-Don’t be concerned about your GPA or type of degree, just as long as you graduated in the last 2-3 years, regardless of your age.
+We are looking for graduates who are critical thinkers, problem solvers, and willing to learn.
+Don't be concerned about your GPA or type of degree, as long as you have graduated within the last 3 years (regardless of your age).
 We are more interested in people who are collaborative, responsible, curious, enthusiastic and share our values.

 We celebrate an inclusive and diverse workforce, including through our staff networks for Pasifika, disabled people, Rainbow and Māori staff.